-When the bakery in Cork went out of business last June (2010) I was unemployed and went to the social-welfare office.
+When the Cork bakery shut in June of 2010, I went to the social-welfare office there in the city.

-In October, after various exchanges of paperwork, the social-welfare office here in Kilkenny deemed me "habitually resident."
+In October, after paperwork, the social-welfare office in Kilkenny deemed me "habitually resident."
 I was on the dole again.

-I wanted to find a place to live alone.
-I had done this in Cork, before I'd found the job at the bakery.
-Here in Kilkenny, I took the same attitude: it would be difficult; but it's what I needed, and it's what I was going to do.
+I wanted a place to live alone.
+I had done this in Cork.
+In Kilkenny, I took the same attitude: it's what I needed, and it's what I was going to do.
 I met Bridgett at her John Street antique shop; it had a sign in the window about a rental such as the one I wanted.
 I got it on condition.

 In order to apply for rent allowance you have to sign up for counsel housing at the local Housing Authority.
 At an interview there, a couple of ladies raised the matter of my legal status.
-Here I was on "jobseeker's allowance," in the country for years, deemed habitually-resident by the social-welfare office... but American.
-One of them told me that there'd been a law passed this autumn that states that one must have had an Immigration Bureau "stamp 4" for a period of at least five years before being eligible to sign up for counsel housing.
+Here I was on jobseeker's allowance, in the country for years, deemed habitually-resident by the social-welfare office... but American.
+One of them told me that there'd been a law passed that autumn stating that one must have had an Immigration Bureau "stamp 4" for a period of at least five years before being eligible to sign up for counsel housing.
 I had always been rightly afraid of the counsel housing waiting list (which had always been requisite in applying for rent allowance) because there had always been a box I could not mark, being non-European.

 They said, at the County Housing Counsel, that they would make a phone-call to find out if there were an exception possible.
 I myself got a phone-call that evening from one of them informing me that there was a letter for me at the office.
 They'd determined I am eligible, and had put me on the list for counsel housing.